-Delaware hosts over 1.8 million registered business entities and more than 60% of Fortune 500 companies, but that dominance is eroding.
-Tesla reincorporated to Texas with 84% non-controller shareholder support after a Delaware court invalidated a shareholder-approved compensation package twice.
-Dropbox, TripAdvisor, Trade Desk, and others have followed or announced plans to follow.
-The destination states are Nevada and Texas.
+Delaware hosts over 1.8 million registered business entities and more than 60% of Fortune 500 companies, but that dominance is cracking.
+Tesla reincorporated to Texas with 84% non-controller shareholder support after a Delaware court invalidated a shareholder-approved compensation package.
+Dropbox, TripAdvisor, and Trade Desk have announced moves to Nevada.
+SpaceX and Meta are eyeing Texas.
+The exits are accelerating.

-The case against Delaware is specific, not rhetorical.
+The legal cases driving this are not edge cases.
 A Delaware court invalidated Activision's merger approval process despite 98% shareholder support and no evidence of harm.
-It ruled that Moelis and Company's founder agreements, disclosed at IPO and unchallenged for years, were void, requiring a legislative fix.
-It decided that simply moving incorporation to Nevada constituted a non-ratable benefit to controllers, requiring minority shareholder approval to leave.
-These are not edge cases.
-They represent a pattern of courts rewriting disclosed terms after the fact.
+It ruled that Moelis and Company's long-standing founder agreements, disclosed at IPO, were invalid, requiring a legislative patch.
+It told TripAdvisor that simply reincorporating to Nevada required minority shareholder approval because reducing litigation exposure counted as a 'non-ratable benefit' to the controller.
+The pattern is consistent: courts rewriting disclosed, accepted terms after the fact.

 [READ ORIGINAL →]